 We visited during Autumn and were very lucky to have a dry clear day.
 The ground underfoot was very boggy from previous rainfall however so make sure you are wearing waterproof boots.
 If you arrive with inadequate footwear then you will be unable to continue further with the tour for safety reasons.

 Before you head off on your trip to Aviemore, there are certain things you will need to get organised to ensure a smooth trip.
 These include how to get around the route, including being aware of single track roads, etc., what to pack for Scotland, where to stay along the route and what travel insurance to book.

 Aviemore has become the hub of the Highlands, with many people visiting all year round.
 The easiest way to get to Aviemore would be to drive as that will make it easier to get around when you get there.
 However there is always the option of getting public transport.
 Both trains and buses stop in Aviemore.

-If you are looking to rent a cosy, reliable and luxurious campervan for your trip to Aviemore, we highly recommend hiring through Bunk Campers.
-We toured with these guys around the up-and-coming Heart 200 road trip in Scotland’s central highlands and could not believe the comfort and customer service we experienced with their vans.
+If you are looking to rent a cosy, reliable and luxurious campervan for your trip to Aviemore, we highly recommend hiring through Spaceships Rentals.
+We toured around the up-and-coming Heart 200 road trip in a campervan and it was by far the best way to get around and enjoy the amazing views.

 What Should I Pack for Aviemore?